-Breadboard Power Adapter.
-A revision of the his earlier DC Jack adapter by P. Bagga in February 2017 included a 1206 surface mount LED and resistor for power indication.
+Breadboard Power Adapter V3.
+A revision of the earlier DC Jack adapter by P. Bagga in February 2017 included a 1206 surface mount LED and resistor for power indication.
 Update January 2020: Due to popular demand we've had to replenish our inventory of this essential device.
 A few minor adjustments justifies referring to this as Version 3.
 Slight repositioning of the SMT components was made in 2022.
 I'll call this Version 4.

-(Appliance) J. Scahffer's Traffic Light.
+(Appliance) J. Schaffer's Traffic Light.
 The result of J. Schaffer's introduction to EAGLE in February 2017 yielded this simple, but effective, traffic light circuit board.

 (Appliance) T. Morland's Shift Register-Bargraph v1.
-The result of T. Morland's introduction to EAGLE in February 2017 yielded a circuit board that can be used to develop students' facilty in the use of shift regsiters and as a visualization device for a wide range of sensor projects.
+The result of T. Morland's introduction to EAGLE in February 2017 yielded a circuit board that can be used to develop students' facility in the use of shift registers and as a visualization device for a wide range of sensor projects.

 Automatic Night Light.
-An ACES' version of the Automatic Night Light circuit board was create in February 2017 to support both the Grade 6 and Grade 10 coursework
+An ACES' version of the Automatic Night Light circuit board was created in February 2017 to support both the Grade 6 and Grade 10 coursework

 Pulse Counter v1.
 (Dec-Jan 2016-17) Inspired by a need to count pulses from Timer1 Compare Timer Match Mode in Assembly over the 2016-17 Christmas break, I designed the board below.
 Two switch-selectable sources (external and on-board 555) provide digital pulses to a pair of 4026 counter/decoders.
 For numeric output, the LB-602MK2 dual 7-segment display block was employed.